 | EcoFlow GLACIER Classic 45 L | 45 L | +20 °C to -20 °C | 55 W | Battery / 12/24 V / 230 V |

-Dual-zone system, app control, with optional plug-in battery up to 39 hours of cooling |
+Dual-zone system, app control, with optional plug-in battery for up to 39 hours of cooling |

 | EcoFlow GLACIER Classic 55 L | 55 L | +20 °C to -20 °C | 55 W | Battery / 12/24 V / 230 V |

-Dual-zone system, app control, with optional plug-in battery up to 39 hours of cooling |
+Dual-zone system, app control, with optional plug-in battery for up to 39 hours of cooling |

 | EcoFlow GLACIER | 38 L | +10 °C to -25 °C | 50 W | Integrated battery, 12/24 V DC, 230 V AC, XT60 | Battery, ice cube function, 2 cooling zones, app control |

-| Dometic CFX3 35 | 36 L | +20 °C to –22 °C | 45 W | 12/24 V DC, 230 V AC | Very robust, vibration-resistant, app control, USB charging socket |
+| Dometic CFX3 35 | 36 L | +20 °C to -22 °C | 45 W | 12/24 V DC, 230 V AC | Very robust, vibration-resistant, app control, USB charging port |

-| Alpicool T50 | 50 L | +20 °C to –20 °C | 40 W | 12/24 V DC, 230 V AC | Affordable, eco mode, compact design, digital display |
+| Alpicool T50 | 50 L | +20 °C to -20 °C | 40 W | 12/24 V DC, 230 V AC | Affordable, Eco mode, compact design, digital display |

-Calculate the consumption of your compressor cooler
+Calculate the energy consumption of your compressor cool box

 2. Formula for calculation: